bjorn-helgaas/nodemcu-firmware/docs/modules/enduser-setup.md

 Alternative HTML can be served by placing a file called `enduser_setup.html` on the filesystem.
 Everything needed by the web page must be included in this one file.
 This file will be kept in RAM, so keep it as small as possible.
-The file can be gzip'd ahead of time to reduce the size (i.e., using `gzip -n` or `zopfli`), and when served, the End User Setup module will add the appropriate `Content-Encoding` header to the response.
+The file can be gzipped ahead of time to reduce the size (i.e., using `gzip -n` or `zopfli`), and when served, the End User Setup module will add the appropriate `Content-Encoding` header to the response.